bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 ## Security

-To ensure webhook callback requests are secure, BigCommerce takes the following procautions:
+To ensure webhook callback requests are secure, BigCommerce takes the following precautions:

 * Webhook payloads contain minimal information about the store and event
 * Webhook payloads are sent over **TLS-encrypted** connection